We created a strategy that will keep water flowing to NFBWA while reducing groundwater usage by 60% to prevent subsidence.

-For this surface water to come out of your tap when you turn on the faucet, it must first be treated and pumped across the City of Houston.
+Surface water is necessary to combat subsidence and to meet the Fort Bend Subsidence District's "FBSD" groundwater reduction requirements.
+To keep water flowing from the tap, it must first be treated and pumped several miles across the City of Houston into Fort Bend County.
 This process requires massive planning, engineering, and operational efforts.

 NFBWA has partnered with an alliance of regional water providers to construct the impressive infrastructure necessary to serve surface water across the Houston region.
 Our partners in preventing subsidence include Central Harris County Regional Water Authority, City of Houston, Coastal Water Authority, North Harris County Regional Water Authority, and West Harris County Regional Water Authority.